LESS WELFARE DEPENDENCY

 CASHLESS WELFARE CARDS

-Cashless welfare and Income Management initiatives can help ensure that vulnerable people get the basic essentials of life, such as food, housing, electricity and education.
+The Cashless Welfare Card helps ensure vulnerable people get the basic essentials of life, such as food, housing, electricity and education.

-It has so far been trialled in three locations - Ceduna (SA), the East Kimberly region of WA and the Goldfields region of WA.
+So far, the card has been trialled in four locations - Ceduna (SA), the East Kimberley region of WA, the Goldfields region of WA and the Bundaberg and Hervey Bay region in Queelsland.

 We have increased checks through data matching to over 600,000 every year.
 This is half a million more than when Labor was in government (2012-13).

-In one extreme case, someone had used an alias to illegally claim the disability support pension and had fleeced taxpayers of more than $160,000.
-They were found guilty of fraud and sentenced to three years in prison.
+In one extreme case, someone used an alias to claim disability support, fleecing taxpayers more than $160,000.
+They were found guilty of fraud and sentenced to three years jail.

 The majority of job-seekers do the right thing by actively looking for work.